Supersonic-Sites/Condesa/content/repair.md

     desc_select: true
     desc: >
       Every jewelry piece deserves to be repaired and restored.
-These pieces are historic artifacts!
+These pieces are historic artifacts.
 Let’s get those vintage treasures out of the box and into the light again!
 At Condesa, we specialize in the restoration of vintage, costume, and fashion jewelry.
 These items range from brooches to cameo’s, multi-strand beaded necklaces to enamelled items.